 Get your passport ready.
 We’re driving south of the border.

-TCM: How did you plan for your Central and South America trip?
+How did you plan for your Central and South America trip?

 Meg: We pretty much did all of our research on the internet.
 We pre-bought maps for all of the countries we planned to visit, but we didn’t mark out a specific route.
 We know from past travel experiences that there was no point in mapping it all out.
 We would plan out the trip as we went along.
 It’s better that way.
 You never know what you will find or what a place will actually be like.
 We have found some of the best places by word of mouth or simply by getting lost.

 As far as preparing for our health, we went to see a travel doctor before we left.
-We received shots for Hepatitis A and B, and Yellow Fever.
+We received shots for Hepatitis A and B and Yellow Fever.
 He also prescribed us malaria pills to take while we are in a risky area.
-Additionally, he was nice enough to write us prescriptions for antiviral medication in case we get a prolonged case of Montezuma’s Revenge, a couple Z-packs to clear up an chronic coughs or respiratory issues, and just some good old painkillers in case of any accidents.
+Additionally, he was nice enough to write us prescriptions for antiviral medication in case we get a prolonged case of Montezuma’s Revenge, a couple of Z-packs to clear up chronic coughs or respiratory issues, and just some good old painkillers in case of any accidents.
 In addition to this, we stocked a pretty thorough first aid kit.

 Lucky for us, all of the countries in Central and South America will easily grant tourist visas at the border so we don’t have to deal with any long applications.
 Each border requires our passports and the title to our truck.
-Some countries also require the truck registration, your driver’s license, and to purchase auto insurance in their country.
+Some countries also require truck registration, your driver’s license, and to purchase auto insurance in their country.

 We also carry along important documents that we may need like proof of our immunization shots, a copy of our marriage certificate (since we technically still have different last names), and a title to the camper.
 We also purchased International Drivers Permits from AAA.
 We choose to present these to cops or any other officials when they stop us instead of handing over our passports.

-TCM: It really sounds like you had your bases covered.
+It really sounds like you had your bases covered.
 How far in advance did you start planning the trip?

 Meg: Jed and I talked about doing this trip for about five or six years, but I think we actually turned serious about it and started saving and planning two years before we left.
 Most of our planning revolved around what truck to get.
 We chose the Tacoma for several reasons.